 - Hang dry clothing made from synthetic fibers.
 These items create more static in the dryer.

 - Use felted wool dryer balls to fluff clothing, reduce drying time, and cut down on static.
-(Find on etsy.com – get at least 6 to be used in each load for best results.)
+(Learn how to make wool dryer balls or find them on etsy.com – get at least 6 to be used in each load for best results.)

 - Although I’m unsure of the “natural” factor of aluminum foil in the dryer, this one works!
 A ball of aluminum foil in the dryer does wonders for decreasing static!
 It turns into a nice smooth ball and can be left in the dryer for many loads.

-I probably spend too much time in my “science lab” now, experimenting and enjoying the laundry aromatherapy.
-I’m also enjoying the peace of mind knowing that I am not putting chemicals into my family’s laundry.
+I probably spend too much testing and enjoying the laundry aromatherapy.
+But I’m also enjoying the peace of mind knowing that I am not putting chemicals into my family’s laundry!
+That alone makes homemade fabric softener and homemade dryer sheets worth my time.

 A recent study revealed that many of the top-selling commercially scented cleaning products – including: air fresheners, laundry detergents, fabric softeners, dryer sheets, disinfectants, dish detergents, all-purpose cleaners, soaps, hand sanitizers, lotions, deodorants, and shampoos – emit more than 100 volatile organic compounds (VOCs), including some that are classified as toxic or hazardous by federal laws.